onevcat/Kingfisher/README.md

 Kingfisher will download the image from `url`, send it to both the memory cache and the disk cache, and display it in `imageView`.
 When you use the same code later, the image will be retrieved from cache and shown immediately.

+For more examples of using Kingfisher, take a look at the [Cheat Sheet](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet).

 ## Requirements

 - iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+